Compute

 source ~/.bash_profile

-1. In the target project, choose Settings > General > Basic Resources.
-The Host Cluster page is displayed.
+2. Choose Settings > General > Basic Resources.
+The Host Clusters page is displayed by default.

 Parameter